vtex-apps/KI-379869/docs/README.md

          4. and select your Data Entity
          5. save

-    This is a body JSON  on triggers
+    This is a body configuration JSON  on triggers content as JSON
     ```json
         {
           "html_url": "{=UrlRegistro}",